advokatb/KOReader-Patches/README.md

 - **File manager only**: Only affects folder names in file manager, not other menus
 - **Smart detection**: Only processes text that looks like transliterated Russian
 - **Virtual collections support**: Excludes virtual Collections folder from transliteration
+- **Proper sorting**: Folders are sorted by their Cyrillic (transliterated) names, ensuring correct alphabetical order

 ### Installation